reasonml/reasonml.github.io/docs/fast-pipe.md

 ## Pipe Into Variants

 A variant's constructors, like `Some` or `Student`, look like functions, but unfortunately aren't, due to historical reasons.
 Sometime, it'd still be nice to be able to use them as functions.
-Fast pipe takes the occasion to enable that for you!
+Pipe First takes the occasion to enable that for you!

 ```reason
 let result = name->preprocess->Some